Traydstream launches fintech solution for paperless trade

 With trade being a paper-heavy industry, the first step of Traydstream’s process is really to convert all trade documents to a digital format.

 To do so, Traydstream has developed its own OCR (optical character recognition) engine, which can read, scan and instantly structure and store paper-based information digitally.
-Although the ORC engine is not its main selling point, and not a new invention, the company has built it after struggling to find one that met the specific needs of the trade industry.
+Although the OCR engine is not its main selling point, and not a new invention, the company has built it after struggling to find one that met the specific needs of the trade industry.

 “Trade business is made up by paper with different formats, fonts, issuers and structures,” D’Antoni says.
 “We looked at a dozen OCR products, but none served the idea that we had, namely, to have an OCR that could put together all the different formats and make it work.
 That’s the reason we had to develop it ourselves.”